Petals of Blood: Plot summary

 The book begins by describing the four main characters – Munira, Karega, Wanja, and Abdulla – just after the revelation that three prominent Kenyans, two businessmen and one educator, have been killed in a fire.
 The next chapter moves back in the novel's timeline, focusing on Munira's move to Ilmorog, to begin work as a teacher.
 He is initially met with suspicion and poor classroom attendance, as the villagers think he will give up on the village soon, in much the same way previous teachers have done.
 However, Munira stays and, with the friendship of Abdulla, another immigrant to Ilmorog who owns a small shop and bar, carves out life as a teacher.

 Soon Wanja arrives, the granddaughter of the town's oldest and most revered lady.
-She is attractive, experienced barmaid whom Munira begins to fall in love with, despite the fact he is already married.
+She is an attractive, experienced barmaid whom Munira begins to fall in love with, despite the fact he is already married.
 She too is escaping the city and begins to work for Abdullah, quickly reshaping his shop, and expanding its bar.
 Karega arrives in Ilmorog to seek Munira to question him about their old school Syriana.
 After a brief relationship with Munira, Wanja once again grows disillusioned and leaves Ilmorog.
 The year of her departure is not good for the village as the weather is harsh and no rain comes, making for a poor harvest.
 In an attempt to enact changes, the villagers are inspired by Karega to journey to Nairobi in order to talk to their Member of Parliament.

-The journey is very arduous and Joseph, a boy that Abdullah had taken in as his brother and who had worked in his shop, becomes ill.
+The journey is very arduous and Joseph, a boy whom Abdullah had taken in as his brother and who had worked in his shop, becomes ill.
 When they arrive in Nairobi, the villagers seek help from every quarter.
 They are turned away by a reverend who thinks they are merely beggars, despite their pleas of help for the sick child.
 Trying at another house, some of the villagers are rounded up and forced into the building where they are questioned by Kimeria, a ruthless businessman who reveals that he and their MP are in league with one another.
 He blackmails Wanja and subsequently rapes her.
 Upon arriving in Nairobi and speaking to their MP, the villagers realise that nothing will change, as he is little more than a demagogue.
 However, they do meet a lawyer who wishes to help them and others in the same predicament and through a court case highlights Ilmorog's plight.
 This draws attention from national press and donations and charities pour into Ilmorog.